cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

 In this example, we will use one of these applications to complete a very common Big Data use case: web log analytics.

-This `web log analytics application
-<https://github.com/caskdata/cdap-apps/tree/develop/Wise>`__ will show you how CDAP can
-aggregate logs, perform real-time and batch analytics of the logs ingested, and expose the results using multiple interfaces.
+This `web log analytics application <https://github.com/caskdata/cdap-apps/tree/develop/Wise>`__, or *WISE*, will show you how CDAP can aggregate logs, perform real-time and batch analytics of the logs ingested, and expose the results using multiple interfaces.

 Specifically, this application processes web server access logs, counts page-views by IP in real time, and computes the bounce ratio of each web page encountered in batch.
 (The